cosmo0/retropie-overlays/README.md

 - Open the `configs` shared folder on you retropie installation (`\\retropie\configs\` on Windows, `smb://retropie/configs` on Mac)
 - **Recommended:** backup the folder content!
 - Copy the content of the chosen overlays folder into the share, and overwrite the files.

+## Modification

+- If you want to remove the shader, open the file `all/retroarch/overlay_cfg/common_crt.cfg` and `common_lcd.cfg` and set `video_shader_enable` to `false`
+- If you want to change the image, replace the one you want in `all/retroarch/overlay/systems/`.
+There are a lot of alternative images in the [_sources](https://github.com/cosmo0/retropie-overlays/tree/master/_sources) folder.

 ## Screenshots